The Seattle Department of Transportation and King County Metro are partnering together to bring RapidRide to Delridge Way SW.

 What's happening now?

 Construction has started for the Delridge Way SW - RapidRide H Line project.
 Construction started in June 2020 and will last through 2022.
-During this time our outreach team will continue to meet with local organizations and businesses about upcoming work and notify the community with email updates for what work to expect.
-Construction timelines are always subject to change and we will continue to provide updates if and when they are impacted.
+During this time our outreach team will continue to connect with local organizations and businesses about upcoming work and notify the community with email updates for what work to expect.
+Construction timelines are always subject to change, but we will continue to provide updates if and when stakeholders will be impacted.

 Tiếng Việt | Những gì xảy ra trong lúc xây dựng

 Soomaali | Maxaad filan kartaa waqtiga dhismuhu socodo